-- This EPA focuses on the role of the anatomic pathologist as a participant and leader of quality management in the laboratory.

-- At this stage, this includes completion of a laboratory management or quality improvement project, as well as responding to individual quality management events and participating in systematic quality management activities.

-- Individual quality management events include any finding or occurrence that requires action to maintain quality of care or safety.
-Examples include
+- This EPA focuses on the role of the anatomic pathologist as a participant and leader of quality management in the laboratory. - The observation of this EPA is divided into two parts: Part A, completion of a laboratory management or quality improvement project; and Part B, participation in quality management, which includes responding to individual quality management events and participating in systematic quality management activities. - Individual quality management events include any finding or occurrence that requires action to maintain quality of care or safety.
+Examples include: critical values; breaches in laboratory safety; failed immunohistochemical stains - Examples of systematic quality assurance activities include: cytology-histology correlation rounds; case consensus conferences; process improvement initiatives; validating new tests/methodologies; quality committee

-- Critical values

-- Breaches in laboratory safety

-- Failed immunohistochemical stains

-- Examples of systematic quality assurance activities include:

-- Cytology-histology correlation rounds

-- Case consensus conferences

-- Process improvement initiatives

-- Validating new tests/methodologies

-- The observation of this EPA is divided into two parts: completion of a project; participation in quality management.